MicrosoftDocs/win32/desktop-src/direct3d12/dml-directmlx.md

 DirectMLX supports the ability to customize these output tensor properties, using objects known as *tensor policies*.
 A **TensorPolicy** is a customizable callback that is invoked by DirectMLX, and returns output tensor properties given a tensor's computed data type, flags, and sizes.

-Tensor policies can be set on the **dml::Scope** object, and will be used for all subsequent operators on that graph.
+Tensor policies can be set on the **dml::Graph** object, and will be used for all subsequent operators on that graph.
 Tensor policies can also be set directly when constructing a **TensorDesc**.

 The layout of tensors produced by DirectMLX can therefore be controlled by setting a **TensorPolicy** that sets the appropriate strides on its tensors.